Spinning and Spinning Wheels

 Making thread and yarn is as old as clothing made of fibers.
 Originally fibers were twisted together by hand, but some bright soul in the dim past discovered that a weighted stick could be spun and if fibers were attached to it they would twist into thread or yarn.
 This device is called a drop spindle.
 The twist, by the way, is what holds the short fibers (from ½ to 3 inches long) together so they stick firmly to one another and do not come apart.

 At the demonstrations of this craft by members of CROFT, you will see two historically accurate methods of spinning: The drop spindle and the spinning wheel.
-Drop spindles look like this:
+Drop spindles look like this, with the weight either at the top or bottom of the stick:

 The spinner holds a mass of teased and fluffed fibers in one hand, and with the other hand gives the spindle a spin with a flick of the thumb and fingers to set it spinning.
 The fibers have been initially twisted into a string at one end and that end is attached to the spindle (the fiber on the left-hand spindle above).
 The spinner then slowly feeds the handful of fibers through her fingers in a process called “drafting”, which forms a consistent set of fibers.
 As the spindle spins these fibers tightly wrap around one another to form the thread.
 Then when the spindle reaches the floor… since it “drops” as the fibers are fed through the fingers… the spinner raises it and wraps the string around the shaft of the spindle and starts again.
 It is both tedious (if you really need a lot of thread fast) and soothing (if you are not in a hurry and have developed some skill).